axieinfinity/ronin-documentation/docs/basics/white-paper.md

 * Delegator D receives $10\times90\%\times250\div2000=1.125$ tokens.

 ### Rewards for bridge operators
-Bridge operators receive 10\% of staking rewards, which is distributed at the end of each day based on the number of votes from the bridge operators on that day.
+Bridge operators receive 10\% of the staking reward, which is distributed at the end of each day based on the number of votes from the bridge operators on that day.

 ## Slashing
 We use a slashing mechanism to penalize validators and bridge operators for malicious behavior.